 Additional Tips for Families

-- Be prepared for the child welfare agency to fight against you.
+- Be prepared for the child welfare agency to disagree with you.

 - Do the best you can to cooperate.